 Folding Seat Toilet

-These are another basic type of camping porta potty.
+These are another basic type of camping toilet.
 They’re kind of like a bucket toilet, but without the bucket.
 It’s basically just a seat and a bag to collect the waste.

 Folding camping toilets are a good choice if you’re short on space or will only use it every once in a blue moon.
 Most fold up to about the size of a briefcase.
 When it’s time to go, just open up the legs, attach a bag, and you’ve got a place to sit.